openforcefield/openff-evaluator/docs/gettingstarted/server.rst

 Estimation Batches
 ------------------
-By default when a server recieves a request from a client, it will attempt to split the requested set of properties into smaller batches, represented by the |batch| object.
-The current behaviour is to batch together all properties which were measured for the same substance.
+When a server recieves a request from a client, it will attempt to split the requested set of properties into smaller batches, represented by the |batch| object.
+The server is currently only able to mark entire batches of estimated properties as being completed, as opposed to individual properties.

-This splitting into smaller batches allows the server to return back batches of properties as they complete, rather than needing to wait for a full request to complete.

-.. note:: This batching behaviour will be built upon and expanded in future versions of the evaluator framework.
+Currently the server supports two ways of batching properties:

+.. rst-class:: spaced-list

+    * |same_components|: All properties measured for the substance containing the *same* components will be batched together.
+As an example, the density of a 80:20 and a 20:80 mix of ethanol and water would be batched together, but the density of pure ethanol and the density of pure water would be placed into separate batches.

+    * |shared_components|: All properties measured for substances containing at least one common component will be batched together.
+As an example, the densities of 80:20 and 20:80 mixtures of ethanol and water, and the pure densities of ethanol and water would be batched together.

+The mode of batching is set by the client using the |batch_mode_attr| attribute of the request options.